Does the University of Connecticut have a policy regarding academic integrity and academic misconduct for undergraduate students?

 I suspect that a student has violated the Undergraduate Academic Integrity policy.
 What happens next?

-You must notify the student in writing (within five days) of the alleged misconduct and the academic consequence(s) that will be imposed.
+You must notify the student in writing (within five business days) of the alleged misconduct and the academic consequence(s) that will be imposed.
 In this written notification, you may ask the student to meet with you in person.
-The student has five days to respond to you.
-If the student does not respond within five days, you should impose your academic consequence(s).
+The student has five business days to respond to you.
+If the student does not respond within five business days, you should impose your academic consequence(s).
 You will notify Community Standards or the Regional Campus Student Affairs by using this reporting form to include the written notification sent to the student and any additional information.There are two options for resolving an academic misconduct violation.
 The instructor and student may reach a mutually acceptable resolution.
 If resolution is reached, the instructor will notify Community Standards or Regional Campus Student Affairs of the agreement.
 If a resolution cannot be reached, the student may request a hearing in writing (via hard copy or email) to the instructor.
-If a student requests a hearing, the instructor will send (or forward from the student) an email to email@example.com to officially request a hearing.
+If a student requests a hearing, the instructor will send (or forward from the student) an email to firstname.lastname@example.org to officially request a hearing.
 The instructor can also request a hearing.
 The instructor will need to forward any evidence (i.e., witness statements, exams, cheat sheets) and the original notification letter sent to the accused student to Community Standards.
 Next, the Academic Integrity Hearing Board will schedule a hearing date, time and location and will give written notice to the student.
 An instructor may be asked to serve as a witness at the hearing.
 If a student is found “not responsible”, the instructor shall reevaluate the student’s grade.
 If the student is found “responsible”, the instructor’s sanctions are imposed.